esonderegger/fecfile/docs/index.md

 ## Changes

+### 0.4.2 (October 9, 2018)
+- add mappings for paper versions of F57
+- add mappings for paper versions of F5
+- add mappings for paper versions of F3L
+- add mappings for paper versions of F3S

 ### 0.4.1 (October 4, 2018)
 - add mappings for versions P1 and P2 of Schedule B
 - add mappings for versions P1 and P2 of Schedule A